 Excess Winter Deaths and fuel poverty

-Estimates suggest that some 10 per cent of excess winter deaths (EWDs) are directly attributable to fuel poverty and 21.5 per cent are attributable to cold homes (UCL / Institute of Health Equity
+Estimates suggest that some 10 per cent of these excess winter deaths (EWDs) are directly attributable to fuel poverty and 21.5 per cent are attributable to cold homes (UCL / Institute of Health Equity

 Looking back, there is a very clear correlation between a LOW average winter temp and a HIGH level of EWDs.